 The idea that because the coup happened, it’s no longer worth taking positions on it is wrong-headed and dangerous.
 We should ask why, and why now.

 A few things are worth saying about the mutiny and the coup that rocked Bamako over the last few days.

-Rape, power, and impunity: The intersection of those three things in Guinea has a history that is very recent and very dark.
+The intersection of rape, power, and impunity in Guinea has a history that is very recent and very dark.

 Tunisia, which kickstarted the “Arab Spring,” is in a long pause between longtime dictator Ben Ali’s flight and elections scheduled for July 2011.